nicolashodee/thp-week9-day5/README.md

 → This project was created on May 29th 2020 during my training at The Hacking Project.

-## :computer:  What's in here ?
+## :computer:  So, what about Git ?

-→ Nothing and... nothing again :
+git pull :
 ```
+→ to update your local copy of the master branch.
+git pull --all will update all your local branches.

 ```